an endorsement that allows the bearer to enter a country

 scholarship to some fancy prep school, University Liggett, Donna was going out with Dray, and I was...well, let’s just say I was the brawn.

-possessing muscular strength
+the trait of possessing muscular strength

 By high school, Chantal had gotten a scholarship to some fancy prep school, University Liggett, Donna was going out with Dray, and I was...well, let’s just say I was the